Online Graduate Certificate Programs in Counseling and Psychology

 California University of Pennsylvania – Department of Counselor Education (Sports Counseling)

-California University of Pennsylvania’s online graduate certificate in sports counseling is designed to develop specialized counseling skills to improve the wellbeing, mental functioning, and physical performance of athletes.
-The program is rooted in American Counseling Association (ACA) code of ethics and the NCAA’s best practices for mental health.
+California University of Pennsylvania’s online graduate certificate in sports counseling is designed to develop specialized counseling skills to improve athletes’ well-being, mental functioning, and physical performance.
+The program is rooted in the American Counseling Association (ACA) code of ethics and the NCAA’s best practices for mental health.

-Students will take best-practice-based courses in the foundations of sports counseling, the contextual dimensions of sports counseling, the knowledge and skills for the practice of sports counseling, and student-athlete mental wellness.
+Students will take best-practice-based courses in the foundations of sports counseling, the contextual dimensions of sports counseling, the knowledge, and skills for practicing sports counseling, and student-athlete mental wellness.
 While the program does not certify a graduate as a professional counselor, it may be utilized as continuing education for the licensed professional counselor (LPC) and nationally certified counselor (NCC) credentials.

 - Location: California, PA